 Outdoor Burning Information

-One of the services provided to residents of Snohomish County Fire District 7 is a Residential Outdoor Burning Permit program.
+One of the services provided to residents of Snohomish Regional Fire & Rescue is a Residential Outdoor Burning Permit program.
 The program was established by the Board of Fire Commissioners through Resolutions 2017-02 and 2017-08.
-This program was established in order to provide a means for our residents to burn legally, thereby providing an outlet to help reduce the incidence of wildfire by disposing of vegetative yard waste.
+This program was established to provide a means for our residents to burn legally, in an effort to reduce the incidence of wildfire by offering residents a way to dispose of vegetative yard waste.